Koroška Bela: History

 The historian Johann Weikhard von Valvasor briefly mentions Koroška Bela in his 1689 The Glory of the Duchy of Carniola (under its German name of Karner Velach) as a hamlet below snowy mountains, inhabited by miners and iron ore-teamsters.
 By this period, local peasants owed the gentry 18 days of servitude a year, including the performance of such tasks as preparing firewood, shoveling snow, cleaning produce, and clearing pastures.
 One could buy out one's service obligations at a rate of three crowns a day.
 Circumstances began to improve during the late 18th century, with the reforms of Maria Theresia and Joseph II, by the reign of the former of which iron ore was being mined above the village, on the slopes of Belščica and on Ajdna.

 On 27 June 1761, the entire village of 60 houses burned down, including the church.
 In 1789, torrential rains led to a major landslide; Cikla Hill slid into the village along the course of Bela Creek, burying 47 houses and many unfortunate residents.

 During the late 18th century Franco-Austrian wars, Habsburg authorities had difficulties drafting soldiers in the area.
-Many young unmarried men had instead gone into hiding in the woods; the Austrian governor Ignaz Anton von Indermauer awarded the local peasant Janez Čop a letter of manumission for successfully apprehending draft dodgers.
+Many young unmarried men had instead gone into hiding in the woods; the Austrian governor Ignaz Anton von Indermauer awarded the local peasant Janez Čop a letter of manumission from feudal obligations for apprehending draft dodgers.

-While the front lines with Italy during the First World War ran well to the south, Koroška Bela did not escape the war, being badly damaged in an Italian air raid on August 14, 1917.
+While the front lines with Italy during the First World War ran well to the south, Koroška Bela did not escape the war, being badly damaged in an Italian air raid on August 14, 1917, which destroyed much of the housing stock and the church, but killed no one as warning leaflets had been dropped a day earlier.

 The village's more recent history has been closely interrelated with that of Jesenice, with which it has gradually become increasingly connected.
 The newest (early 1980s-vintage) facilities of the Acroni steelmill complex were built outside the center of Jesenice at Belsko Field, directly below the village.
-A smaller facility (now closed) was located in the southwestern part of the village, adjacent to the railroad and the Javornik train station.